-- The CIC and PLAC Designated Teacher will need to liaise closely with carers, birth parents [if appropriate] and the pupil's social worker on a variety of issues including homework, kit and equipment required.
-It is important that positive messages about behaviour and achievement are shared. - There should be a well-planned and co-ordinated approach to meeting the young person's educational and social needs, for example, whether potentially disruptive changes in school can be prevented. - There needs to be clear understanding about the role and responsibility of school staff in relation to the young person and the roles and responsibilities of the other professionals involved. - School staff will need to share positive perceptions and high expectations of the young person with other professionals but especially with the young person. - The school should be aware of and sensitive to the appropriate role of the natural parents. - Designated teachers should ensure that requests from the LA for statistical information held by the school are completed and returned on time to comply with statutory obligations. - Encourage each child in care to access out of hours learning activities realising the positive impact this could have on their self-esteem and learning. - Support the young person to have the opportunity to participate fully in planning and decision making.
+- The CIC and PLAC Designated Teacher will need to liaise closely with carers, birth parents [if appropriate] and the student's social worker on a variety of issues including homework, kit and equipment required.
+It is important that positive messages about behaviour and achievement are shared. - There should be a well-planned and co-ordinated approach to meeting the young person's educational and social needs, for example, whether potentially disruptive changes in College can be prevented. - There needs to be clear understanding about the role and responsibility of College staff in relation to the young person and the roles and responsibilities of the other professionals involved. - College staff will need to share positive perceptions and high expectations of the young person with other professionals but especially with the young person.